chonton/vault-jca/README.md

 ## KeyStore

-The KeyStore can fetch exiting PublicKey from Vault.
+The KeyStore can fetch existing PublicKey from Vault.

 ```java
     // initialize KeyStore